ifreund/waylock/README.md

 is correct, waylock will unlock the session and exit.
 Otherwise, the color will change to the `-fail-color` and you may try again.

-To detach waylock from the controlling terminal and run as a daemon, `setsid(1)` may be used.

 ## Licensing

 Waylock is released under the ISC License.